Iowa American Water tells TV6 why your water may taste like bleach

-DAVENPORT, Iowa (KWQC) - Have you noticed a bleach smell or bleach taste to your water?
+DAVENPORT, Iowa (KWQC) - Have you noticed the smell or taste of chlorine in your water?
 You're not alone.

 TV6 viewers have reached out asking why their water smells or tastes like bleach.
 TV6 reached out to Iowa American Water officials and we were told they use sodium hypochlorite, which is also referred to as chlorine or bleach, to disinfect the public drinking water supply.